Do movies ever get guns right?

 - Val Kilmer’s reload is quite legendary (ok…GIF time)

 - Presence of the Mozambique drill (a Michael Mann favorite)

 - This movie is quiet with dialog and general sounds…until the gunfire starts.
 Then it’s loud, nasty, and makes you really feel like you’re in the middle of a firefight.

 Heat isn’t the only film that deserves credit.

-Also we can’t forget Collateral with Tom Cruise’s handling of his USP 45.
+Also, we can’t forget Collateral with Tom Cruise and his USP 45.

-This includes one of the best on screen Mozambique drills (2 to the chest & 1 to the head) where he hits two targets in 1.39 seconds from concealment.
+This includes one of the best on-screen Mozambique Drills, where he hits two targets in 1.39 seconds from concealment.

 If you are a gun gal or guy and you want to see accuracy in the handling and using of firearms look no further than Michael Mann’s filmography.

 What We Learn